NewFed Mortgage Review 2022

 NewFed Mortgage overview

-NewFed Mortgage does not provide lender fee information on its website.
-The lender does offer a no-cost closing mortgage option, which includes APR fees — like origination and application fees — as well as non-APR fees such as title costs.
-Both NewFed Mortgage and Commonwealth Mortgage also partner with CMR Closing Services, LLC, to provide a discounted closing.
+The lender also offers a no-cost closing mortgage option, which includes APR fees — like origination and application fees — as well as non-APR fees such as title costs.
+Additionally, both NewFed and Commonwealth partner with CMR Closing Services, LLC, to provide a discounted closing.

 Refinancing with NewFed Mortgage

 NewFed Mortgage offers refinancing but doesn’t provide many details about these programs online.
 If you’re interested in refinancing, you’ll need to fill out a basic application with loan details and wait for a loan officer to contact you.
 There’s no information on its website outlining refi rates or fees.

 Write a review of your experience with NewFed Mortgage.